ppy/osu-wiki/news/2023/2023-08-05-skinning-contest-icons-of-an-era-results.md

 Time stood still as **1058** voters cast their votes, resulting in a very close battle between 3rd and 2nd place.
 In the end, [Chromasia](https://osu.ppy.sh/users/7306251) was able to win the battle and achieve **2nd** place with their entry!

 [Everlasting Moment](https://osu.ppy.sh/community/forums/topics/1792308) keeps up with the universe theme, while providing a unique flair based on the background art used in several beatmaps of [Release Hallucination](https://osu.ppy.sh/beatmaps/artists/194)'s *Chronostasis*.
 The colour palette is in line with the original art, and that makes this skin very pleasing to use!
-Congratulations to Chromasia on their 2nd place!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/MZHOHYw1ysw" frameborder="0" allowfullscreen></iframe>
 </div>

+Considering the fact that this is the 2nd ever skin created by Chromasia for an official skinning contest, we are very impressed with the quality of their work and cannot wait to see what else they have to offer.
+Congratulations on the 2nd place!

 ![](/wiki/shared/news/2023-08-05-skinning-contest-icons-of-an-era-results/2nd_badge@2x.png)